gjohns03/AT-Web/at_web_offering/maintenance.md

 * Send out Google analytics report with a reminder to maintain well structured content.
 * Run SSB Bart automated assessment tool.
 Fix errors or use as a training exercise for users.
 * Send out newsletter highlighting AT offerings, successes, and web tips.

+###Google Analytics

+####Add an Annotation

+Add annotations for site launch, site updates that effect traffic goals,

+1. Log into Google Analytics
+2. Select the "Reporting" tab
+3. Select the pull down arrow below the timeline
+4. Select "Create new annotation" and enter the date and note
+5. Select "Save"